au-mobile-robots/Tutorials/ROS VM/ros_vm.md

 roslaunch turtlebot_gazebo turtlebot_world.launch
 ```

-I have sometime expericened that Gazebo dies during start-up in the virtual machine.
+NB: I have sometime expericened that Gazebo dies during start-up in the virtual machine.
 If that happens, just close the terminal and start over.

 ## Controlling the robot

-The simulation is running on ROS Kinetic, where names of topics are slightly different from those on the real robot running on ROS Hydro.
+The simulation is running on ROS Kinetic, where names of topics are slightly different from those on the real robot, which is running the older ROS Hydro.

 For instance the point-cloud topic is now called `/camera/depth/points`  instead of `/camera/depth_registered/points`, but the `/scan`-topic remain the same.